BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 A Siege Veteran is a Minor Hero with the following exception:

-The Siege Veteran’s warband will only ever contain the Siege Engine and all the crew members.
+The Siege Veteranâ€™s warband will only ever contain the Siege Engine and all the crew members.
 As a Siege Veteran is a Minor Hero, there can only ever be a maximum of six crew members to each Siege Engine.
 The Siege Engine does not count towards the size of the warband (see page 131).

 #### MOVING THE SIEGE ENGINE